Updated on 1/11/2023

-Knowing you have commitment issues in your relationship is one thing.
+Knowing you have commitment issues in your intimate relationship is one thing.
 Knowing what to do about the commitment phobes is entirely different.
 If you’re in a relationship and you feel like you’re ready to take the next step, but your romantic partner seems hesitant, or if it’s you who’s hesitant, it might be time to start asking, what are commitment issues really about?

 More importantly, how can you fix them to ensure future committed relationships?

-Commitment issues can cause incredible stress in a relationship.
-Understanding the signs and knowing more about what causes a fear to commit can be the first step towards overcoming them in your relationship.
+Commitment issues can cause incredible stress in a close relationship.
+Understanding the signs and knowing more about what causes a fear to commit to intimacy can be the first step towards overcoming them in your relationship.
 If you want to learn more about commitment issues, read on.
 We’re walking you through everything you need to know about them and how you can deal with commitment issues with several tips and relationship counseling online.